bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/Swift-Hohenberg1d.md

 Depth = 3
 ```

-In this tutorial, we will see how to compute automatically the bifurcation diagram of the 1d Swift-Hohenberg equation
+In this tutorial, we will see how to compute automatically the bifurcation diagram of the 1d Swift-Hohenberg equation.
+This example is treated in [pde2path](http://www.staff.uni-oldenburg.de/hannes.uecker/pde2path/).

 $$-(I+\Delta)^2 u+\lambda\cdot u +\nu u^3-u^5 = 0\tag{E}$$